ProfessionalBeginner/Knowledge-graph-for-tmt-/README.md

 As is visible, although the model is able to identify 'boat' and select the right node, the response is garbage.

 Following resource may be used for larger knowledge graphs: https://conceptnet.io I have also developed a small tool that uses LLMs to generate knowledge graphs from PDFs / seed topics.
 However I do not believe that solution to be an appropriate as the purpose of using KBs is to improve accuracy and if they are based on LLM responses the accuracy may drop.
+However if I am able to clean up that vibeslop I will link that repo here

 # Contact
 **Discord:** `minihdmi_22349`